Digital Transformation in Numbers, Trends, and Cases

 - new trends and technologies are being developed.

-By constantly implementing digital transformation processes will definitely help to stay abreast (and ahead) of competitors and adapt to new conditions at a lightning speed.
+By constantly implementing digital marketing transformation processes will definitely help to stay abreast (and ahead) of competitors and adapt to new conditions at a lightning speed.

 Digital Transformation in Numbers, Trends, and Success Stories

+What is business transformation in the era of technology?
 The digital transformation for businesses today is no longer a matter of choice, but a necessity.
 Digitalization continues to rapidly replace traditional practices.
 Below we’ve collected the numbers that illustrate this fact as well as some vivid digital transformation examples to get you inspired.

 Numbers on those “not ready” yesterday and evolving today